THE NANTUCKET PROJECT

-With that in mind, our theme for 2013 is Seek the truth.
+For an example of values, look no further than our 2013 theme - Seek the truth.
 Endure the consequences.
 What the heck does that mean?

 It means that for us to move forward as a country and as a civilized planet we must first determine, with an honest and unflinching eye, the truth or the reality of our situation.
 The process for doing so is demanding, in part because the truth is so often elusive and difficult to discern.
 Especially now, when the reality we’re presented through the media is filtered and colored, often with significant bias.